 Take your child during the specific drop-in days and hours, with their BC Services Card/CareCard.
 You will likely be able to see someone that day for an intake interview to see if services would be a good fit for your child.
 It is important to call the office ahead of time before you go to a clinic, as many of the hours on the website are not current.

 - Children 12 and older can go to the drop-in intakes without their parents or guardian, if preferred.

 - If you are not sure or it is a challenge to bring your child, or can’t attend on drop-in days, call and ask to speak to an intake worker so they can help you with a plan.

 - Call ahead to ask about options for children under 5 years.
 Some clinics will see children 5 and younger, but in some communities there are other service options for early childhood mental health.

-Your child’s school may contact you if they see signs that your child may have mental health challenges or learning difficulties.
-The school may also point out concerning behaviour that is disrupting the class.
+Your child’s school may contact you if they see signs that your child may be experiencing mental health challenges or learning difficulties.
+The school may also point out any concerning behaviour that is disrupting the class.

 School teachers might be the first to notice behaviour that needs to be looked into.
 For example, they may notice if a child: